-- If the examinee has shown exceptional skill in the final exam, this may be stated on the certificate with the words 'cum laude' or 'summa cum laude'. - The classification 'cum laude' will be awarded if the student has fulfilled at least the following conditions: - a. the average of the grades for the examinations (thesis trajectory included) under the Dutch grading system as displayed on the list of grades, weighted on the basis of the credits is an 8.25 or higher, and - b. the grade for the examination of the thesis trajectory is at least an 8.0; - c. no more than one examination or test has been taken more than once (this applies from cohort 2013-2014 onwards) - The classification 'summa cum laude' will be awarded if the student has fulfilled at least the following conditions: - a. the average of the grades for the examinations (thesis trajectory included) under the Dutch grading system as displayed on the list of grades, weighted on the basis of the credits is an 9.0 or higher, and - b. the grade for the examination of the thesis trajectory is at least an 9.0, and - c. no examination or test has been taken more than once.

-4. A final exam classification is awarded only when the examinations entered on the list of grades that have been graded under the Dutch grading system cover at least 52.5 ects of the total of the study load of the degree programme as stated in the Teaching and Examination Regulations.
+- 1. If the examinee has shown exceptional skill in the final exam, this may be stated on the certificate with the words 'cum laude' or 'summa cum laude'. - 2.
+The classification 'cum laude' will be awarded if the student has fulfilled at least the following conditions: - a. the average of the grades for the examinations (thesis trajectory included) under the Dutch grading system as displayed on the list of grades, weighted on the basis of the credits is an 8.25 or higher, and - b. the grade for the examination of the thesis trajectory is at least an 8.0; - c. no more than one examination or test (i.e. an officially recorded grade in Osiris) has been taken more than once (this applies from cohort 2013-2014 onwards).
+The thesis proposal is excluded from this rule. - The classification 'summa cum laude' will be awarded if the student has fulfilled at least the following conditions: - a. the average of the grades for the examinations (thesis trajectory included) under the Dutch grading system as displayed on the list of grades, weighted on the basis of the credits is an 9.0 or higher, and - b. the grade for the examination of the thesis trajectory is at least an 9.0, and - c. no examination or test (i.e. an officially recorded grade in Osiris) has been taken more than once.
+The thesis proposal is excluded from this rule. - 4.
+A final exam classification is awarded only when the examinations entered on the list of grades that have been graded under the Dutch grading system cover at least 52.5 ects of the total of the study load of the degree programme as stated in the Teaching and Examination Regulations.